Last Updated on February 22, 2026 by Kate Noble

 Why?

 Only associate Azerbaijan with the Eurovision song contest?
 Probably me too until recently!
-Baku has lots to offer and you’d be forgiven for not knowing too much about it as it is rapidly developing.
+Baku has lots to offer, and you’d be forgiven for not knowing too much about it as it is rapidly developing.
 The city epitomises East meets West, with influences from the bright lights of Dubai but also Europe, in addition to traces from the Soviet era.
-It’s a mix of old and new too so there’s something for everyone with varied sights.
-The old city is perfect for strolling around, although the rate of growth of some of the new buildings and the architecture of them is probably likely to catch your eye too.
+It’s a mix of old and new, too, so there’s something for everyone with varied sights.
+The old city is perfect for strolling around, although the rate of growth of some of the new buildings and their architecture is likely to catch your eye, too.

 How to get there